WilliamPhoenixD/Deep-learning-model-for-ultrashort-pulses-reconstruction/README.md

 ## Summary

-In summary, theory tells us that from a SHG-FROG trace we can recover the time-domain electric field that generated it.
+In summary, the theory tells us that from a SHG-FROG trace we can recover the time-domain electric field that generated it.
 The electric field can be written as intensity and phase:

 $$
 E(t) = \sqrt{I(t)}*e^{i\phi(t)}.